5 Incredible Online Courses to learn Italian

 Ripeti Con Me is definitely one of the best online Italian courses on the Internet.

-It focuses on speaking and repetition, as well as essential and useful vocabulary.
+It focuses on speaking and repetition, as well as essential and useful Italian vocabulary.

 This way you’ll learn in an intuitive way, just like children and teenagers when they’re picking up their native language.

 Pimsleur is great when it comes to online Italian courses.
-It’s a good option if you’re a beginner.
+It’s a good option if you have a beginner level.

 Lessons are very interactive since it focuses on active participation.